The Exam Writer’s Strategy That Test Takers Don’t Know About (But Should)

 - Given XYZ presentation, what would you expect on the physical exam?

-- XYZ was found on the physical exam, what history would have lead to this findings?
+- XYZ was found on the physical exam, what history would have lead to this finding?

 - Diagnostic studies